gmrandazzo/libscientific/paper.md

 * Nelder-Mead Simplex Optimization
 * Cross validation methods: Bootstrap k-fold, Leave-One-Out, Y-Scrambling

-Libscientific was designed to analyze multivariate chemical data in the general cheminformatic and -omic fields.
+Libscientific was designed to analyze any kind of multivariate tabular data and to be applied in any scientific field.
-It has already been used indirectly by researchers in scientific publications [@Randazzo16;@Randazzo171;@Randazzo172;@Randazzo20;@Kwon21;@Kwon22], and it is also used in student courses on general multivariate analysis.

 # Multivariate analyisis algorithms specs